-Commencement of Repurchase Offer
+Repurchase Offer

-In January 2018, the Company commenced an offer to repurchase any and all of the outstanding 3.000% Notes due May 15, 2026 that were issued as a result of the exchange transaction discussed above.
-Under the terms of the repurchase offer, holders will be entitled to receive cash equal to 101% of the principal amount of notes validly tendered, plus accrued and unpaid interest, if any, to the date of purchase.
-The offer to repurchase the 3.000% Notes is scheduled to expire on March 1, 2018.
+In January 2018, the Company commenced an offer to repurchase any and all of the outstanding3.000% Notes due May 15, 2026 that were issued as a result of the exchange transaction discussed above.
+Under the terms of the repurchase offer, holders were entitled to receive cash equal to 101% of the principal amount of notes validly tendered, plus accrued and unpaid interest, if any, to the date of purchase.
+The offer to repurchase the 3.000% Notes expired on March 1, 2018 and a total of\$461 million aggregate principal amount of notes were validly tendered at a market price of \$465 million.
+Based upon the carrying value of \$452 million, the Company recorded a loss relating to this debt extinguishment in the second quarter of fiscal year 2018 of \$13 million as Other income (expense), net, on its condensed consolidated statements of income.